Tokyo Stocks Surge, Yen Sinks As Bank Of Japan Holds Policy - UrduPoint

 US retail sales fell by a more-than-expected 1.1 percent in December from the previous month, which was also revised lower, although they were up 6.0 percent from December 2020.

-Wall Street liked the slowing inflation signal, with the Dow adding 0.1 percent at the start of trading.
+Shares in tech giant Microsoft slumped 1.2 percent after it confirmed it would cut 10,000 jobs due to the poor economic outlook.

-Tech giant Microsoft confirmed Wednesday it will cut 10,000 job due to the poor economic outlook, but its shares rose 0.3 percent.
+Wall Street stocks were lower in late morning trading, the Dow down 1.0 percent.

-In Europe, London's benchmark FTSE 100 index dipped as data showed UK inflation slowed to 10.5 percent in December, remaining around four-decade highs.
+In Europe, London's benchmark FTSE 100 index shed 0.3 percent as data showed UK inflation had slowed to 10.5 percent in December, remaining at around four-decade highs.